Pantheeramkavu

-Pantheerankavu or Pantheerankavu is a town near Kozhikode city in India.It is located 9 km away from Kozhikode city.It is a part of Kunnamangalam assembly constituency.
+Pantheerankavu or Pantheerankavu is a town near Kozhikode city in India.
+It is located 9 km away from Kozhikode city.
+It is a part of Kunnamangalam or Chathamangalam assembly constituency.

 Pantheerankavu

-Pantheerankave or Pantheerankavu means, the place with Twelve Kavu(Temples) which are from Kodal Nadakkavu, arappuzha, moorkkanadu, puthurmadham, kunnathupalam, kaimpalam, manakkadavu, muthuvanathara, poolenkara.
+Pantheerankave or Pantheerankavu means, the place with Twelve Kavu(Temples) which are from Kodal Nadakkavu, Arappuzha, moorkkanadu, Puthurmadham, Kunnathupalam, Kaimpalam, Manakkadavu, Muthuvanathara, Poolenkara.
 Pantheerankavu formerly known as Kailamadham.

 Demographics

 Today Pantheeramkavu is a fast-growing town with a population of 45,495.
 Pantheeramkavu has an average literacy rate of 84%, higher than the national average of 59.5%: male literacy is 86%, and female literacy is 82%.
 In Pantheeramkavu, 11% of the population is under 6 years of age.